Global Precipitation Measurement: In popular culture

 The main character Mohan Bharghav (Shahrukh Khan) in 2004 Indian film Swades: We, the People is a Project Manager in NASA's GPM project.
-Movie starts from NASA's GPM project analysis.
+The movie starts with a press conference pertaining to NASA's GPM, and its upcoming launch.
 Bharghav discuss the importance of GPM and its positive impact on Earth.
 In the movie the GPM satellite is launched by the Space Shuttle.

 A short anime film of 6 minutes, Dual frequency Precipitation Radar Special Movie, was produced by JAXA and White Fox in 2013.